pcrockett/mollysocket-fly/doc/HOWTO.md

 Populate the `FLY_APP` repository secret with the name of the app.
 This should be toward the top of your `fly.toml` file.

-Back on your terminal, while you're in your cloned repository, run `flyctl tokens create deploy`.
+Back on your terminal, while you're in your cloned repository, run `make deploy-token`.
 Then populate the `FLY_DEPLOY_TOKEN` repository secret with the output of that command.

 At this point GitHub Actions will update your MollySocket instance once per week.
 If you want to